FolkvangrForgent/f2e-grid-enhancements/README.md

 ### Gridless Improvements

 - Token
-    - Custom ellipse shape for token that rotates with the token (rotation currently not working fully)
+    - Custom ellipse shape for token that rotates with the token
 - Aura
     - Support aura via extending system implementaion